| Author: | Taylor Venable |

 $ ssh-keygen -t rsa -b 4096

 Then answer the questions the program asks.
 This will generate public and private 4096-bit RSA keys for SSH protocol 2.
 You may want to add a passphrase, but for convenience when using naive programs operating over SSH, entering a passphrase each time may be more hassle than it's worth.
-To enable yourself to log in to this machine using a private key, add the public key (id_rsa.pub) to the authorized keys file ~/.ssh/authorized_keys).
+To enable yourself to log in to this machine using a private key, add the public key (idrsa.pub) to the authorized keys file ~/.ssh/authorizedkeys).
 Note that your public key and authorized keys files should be world-readable, but the ~/.ssh directory itself should be chmod 700.
 (The SSH server doesn't need to do a listing on ~/.ssh, so it works out that all the server can read is your authorized keys file and any public keys that are listed therein.)

 On a security-related note, it would probably be a good idea to use a passphrase on all your SSH keys that is different from your login password.
 That way, if anybody gains access to your machine via SSH, they have to learn another password to take action via sudo.
 Or, if they gain access via a normal password login, they won't be able to use SSH to interact with other machines without learning the passphrase.
 Defense in depth!